vangelisnik/vangelisnik/README.md

 My name is Vangelis Nikolopoulos

-- 🔭 I'm Currently working as an Internt at TCCI
+- 🔭 Currently working as an Internt at TCCI
-- 🎓 I'm Currently studying at University of Macedonia
+- 🎓 Currently studying at University of Macedonia
-- 🌱 I'm currently learning about Data Science and Cybersecurity
+- 🌱 Currently learning about Data Science and Cybersecurity
+- 😄 Excellent team player
+- ⚡ Here I am saving my projects
+- ⚡ I thrive on the opportunity to engage with projects